 Carefully, he sneaked up to the screen door.
 Not seeing her, he breathed a sigh of relief.
 The spring on the screen door squeaked.
 Squeezing through, he slowly made his way across the living room.

 “What do you think you’re a doin’?”
 Her voice made his blood freeze.
-She stood at the door to the kitchen, hands on her hips, her face flashed.
+She stood at the door to the kitchen, hands on her hips, her face flushed.
 “Get them muddy feet off my clean floor.”

 “Yes ‘em,” he whispered past the lump in his throat.